neontribe/labelscript/README.md

 Put the path to the file you want to print here.
 You can *only* print text files (`.txt`) and images (`.png` definitely works, probably jpeg too).
 Do not attempt to print rich text, etc. - **if you want to print something more advanced than plain text, use an image** (otherwise it will print the XML or whatever and waste *all* the labels).

 That's about it.
 Ask me if you have any problems and I'll ~~begrudgingly~~ gladly help.
+There also might be some other options, but, like I said, the documentation is awful so nobody has any idea what they do.